 Just as in the Romanesque period, Christianity lay at the heart of the tensions of the Gothic era.
 As more freedom of thought emerged, and many pushed against conformity, the subjects of paintings became more diverse.
 The stronghold of the church began to dissipate.

-Gothic paintings portrayed scenes of real human life, such as working in the fields and hunting.
-The focus moved away from divine beings and mystical creatures as more focus was given to the intricacies of what it meant to be human.
+Gothic paintings portrayed scenes from real life such as laborers in the field and hunting scenes.
+The focus moved away from divine beings and mystical creatures and tended towards the essence of what it meant to be human.

 Human figures received a lot more attention during the Gothic period.
-Gothic artists fleshed out more realistic human faces as they became more individual, less two-dimensional, and less inanimate.
+Gothic artists fleshed out more realistic human faces, as they became more individual and less two-dimensional.
 The development of a three-dimensional perspective is thought to have facilitated this change.
-Painters also paid more attention to things of personal value like clothing, which they painted realistically with beautiful folds.
+Painters also paid more attention to subjects of personal value such as clothing, which was typically portrayed realistically.

 Many historians believe that part of the reason why the subjects of art became more diverse during the Gothic era was due to the increased surface area for painting within churches.
-Gothic churches were more expansive than those of the Romanesque period, which is thought to represent the increased feelings of freedom at this time.
+Gothic churches were more expansive than those of the Romanesque period, which was thought to represent the increased feelings of freedom at this time.

-Alongside the newfound freedom of artistic expression, there was a deep fear that the end of the world was coming.
-It is suggested that this was accompanied by a gradual decline in faith in the church, and this in turn may have spurred the expansion of art outside of the church.
+Alongside the newfound freedom of artistic expression, there was a deep fear that the end of the world was fast-approaching.
+This was accompanied by a gradual decline in faith in the church, which spurred the expansion of art outside of the church.
 In fact, towards the end of the Gothic era, works by Hieronymus von Bosch, Breughel, and others were unsuitable for placement within a church.

 We do not know many individual artists who painted in the Romanesque period, as art was not about who painted it but rather the message it carried.
 Thus, the move away from the church can also be seen in the enormous increase in known artists from the Gothic period, including Giotto di Bondone.
 Schools of art began to emerge throughout France, Italy, Germany, the Netherlands, and other parts of Europe.